UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Earning CP:**

   - **Per Todo:** CP earned per completed todo is calculated as floor(√day_in_row) and is gained immediately upon completion of the todo.

-  - **Quest Completion:** Successfully completing a quest returns the pledged CP to the player.

 - **Spending CP:**